 nurture, relax, hang out, family time, etc. This time will encroach on

-In all these areas, there is generally a conflict between short-term gratification and the long-term goal of creating a satisfying relationship.
-The blunt reality is that, in an interdependent relationship, effort is required on the part of each person to make a sustained improvement.
-It is like pairs figure skating—one person cannot make most of the effort and still create an exceptional team.
+In all these areas, there is a conflict between short-term gratification and the long-term goal of creating a satisfying relationship.
+The blunt reality is that, in an interdependent relationship, each person must make and effort to achieve a sustained improvement.
+It is like pairs figure skating - one person cannot make most of the effort and still create an exceptional team.
 A more powerful approach is for each person to do the following before each session:

 The following ideas can help identify areas of focus or stimulate discussion between you and your partner between meetings: